Jenksville State Forest

 Trail 1 utilizes an access road leading to the radio tower.
 Trails 2, 3, 4, and 5 are narrow trails that meander though the forest.

 - Trail 2- beginner trail .4 miles long

 - Trail 3- advanced trail 2.0 miles long

 - Trail 4- intermediate trail .4 miles long

 - Trail 5- intermediate trail .3 miles long

 - Trail 6- advanced trail .4 miles long

 - Trail 7- intermediate trail .4 miles long

 The blue trails have the highest elevation, 1690'.
 Therefore, these trails are probably best suited for cross-country skiing.
 Trails 1 and 7 utilize old logging roads and fire lanes.
 Trails 2,3, 4, 5 and 6 are narrow trails that meander through the forest.

 - Trail 2 -intermediate trail .1 miles long

 - Trail 3- intermediate trail .7 miles long

 - Trail 4- intermediate trial 1.1 miles long

-The Yellow trails primarily utilize old fire lands and roads.
-Some sections of Trails 1,2 and 4 are narrow trails that meander though the forest.
-The westernmost point of Trail 2 provides a scenic view of Jenksville and the valley to the south.
+The Yellow trails are a mix of lanes, access trails, and narrow trails that meander through the forest.
+The westernmost point of Trail 4 provides a scenic view of Jenksville and the valley to the south.
 From this point, the trail runs northeast through a clear-cut that was harvested in 1993.
 The goal of the harvest was to convert the softwood stand planted in 1941 to natural hardwoods and to provide a seedling/sapling forest type which is in decline in this landscape.
-There is a large red oak tree along Trail 4.
-This old open grown tree is 60' in diameter and approximately 200 years old.